-1 2 3 4 5 6 7 8 9 SI.
+1 2 3 4 5 6 7 8 9 Sl.
 No. Project ID.
 Name of the Project.
-Financial Year in which the project was commenced Project duration allocated for Amount spent on the project in the reporting Financial Year (₹ crore) Cumulative amount Spent at the end of reporting Financial Year. (₹ crore) Status of the project - Completed /Ongoing.
+Financial Year in which the project was commenced Project duration Total amount allocated for the project in FY 2021-22 (₹ crore) Amount spent on the project in the reporting Financial Year (₹ crore) Cumulative amount Spent at the end of reporting Financial Year. (₹ crore) Status of the project - Completed /Ongoing.
 1. FY 31.03.2021 International School Project 2020-21 Estimated to be completed during FY 2023-24 18.00 19.50 19.50 Ongoing

-10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year :
+10. In case of creation or acquisition of capital asset, furnish the details relating to the asset so created or acquired through CSR spent in the financial year:

-(a) Date of creation or acquisition of the capital asset(s). (b) Amount of CSR spent for creation or acquisition of capital asset. (c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc. Not Applicable (d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset).
+(a) Date of creation o r acquisition of the capital asset(s)

+(b) Amount of CSR spent for creation or acquisition of capital asset.

+(c) Details of the entity or public authority or beneficiary under whose name such capital asset is registered, their address etc.

+(d) Provide details of the capital asset(s) created or acquired (including complete address and location of the capital asset).

+Not Applicable